nodejs/admin/us-export-control.md

-In order to meet the archival requirements of the (TSU) licensing exception (5 years past the last date where the repository contained cryptographic software), the foundation will provide an email account that will be used to send the notifications.
-In addition, the Foundation executive director will ensure that the archival requirements are met.
+In order to meet the archival requirements of the (TSU) licensing exception (5 years past the last date where the repository contained cryptographic software), the Node.js Foundation will provide an email account that will be used to send the notifications.
+In addition, the Node.js Foundation executive director will ensure that the archival requirements are met.

 This email address will be `crypto-exports@nodejs.org`.